kkinnear/zprint/README.md

 #### :noarg1-body

-Print the in whatever way is possible without special handling.
+Print the function in whatever way is possible without special handling.
 However, top level fns become different based on the lack of their first argument.
 Thus, `:arg1` becomes `:none`, `:arg1-pair` becomes `:pair`,